cassiozen/react-simple-dnd/README.md

 React DnD is a library that implements Drag'nDrop in a “React way”: It doesn't touch the DOM, embraces unidirectional data flow and, most importantly, defines dragging logic as pure data.

-React DnD is powerful and flexible enough to support virtually any scenarios involving Drag'nDrop, but all this characteristic have a cost: React DnD requires a lot of boilerplate even for the most simple use cases.
+React DnD is powerful and flexible enough to support virtually any scenarios involving Drag'nDrop, but this comes at a cost: React DnD requires a lot of boilerplate even for the most simple use cases.

+React-simple-dnd is less flexible, but let you create Drag and Drop interfaces with fewer boilerplate and reduced complexity.

 ## Installing